josebarrios23/project-student-dashboard-reboot/README.md

 1. **Human-readable cohort names.** The list of cohorts should be human-readable (e.g. "Winter 2026" instead of "Winter2026") and ordered by time.
 1. **Clickable cohorts.** When one of the cohorts is clicked from the cohort list, the students shown on the page should change so that only those students in the cohort are shown.
 1. **Cohort title change.** When one of the cohorts is clicked from the cohort list, a heading on the page should change to display what cohort is being shown.
 The student count should update to reflect this change.

-### Mastery rubric

-This section of the project is designed to measure your increasing skill at writing good code and following best practices.

-To view components of the mastery rubric, view the appropriate assignment on Canvas.

 ### Stretch goals